-If you choose to set a boot password, NEVER forget your password.
+Problem Problem Possible Cause - Solution Password Warning If you choose to set a boot password, NEVER forget your password.
 The consequences of this could be serious.
 If you cannot remember your boot password you must contact your vendor and you may lose all of the information on your hard disk.

-Problem Possible Cause - Solution The sound cannot be heard or the volume is very low.
+The sound cannot be heard or the volume is very low.
 The volume might be set too low.
 Check the volume control in the Volume Control Panel in the Windows notification area, or use the key combination Fn + F5 and F6 (see "Function/Hot Key Indicators" on page 1 - 11) to adjust.
 My internal microphone seems to be disabled and/or I can still hear sound from the speakers even though I have plugged headphones into the headphone jack.
-"Enable jack detection when device is plugged in" is disabled in Connector Settings (Device advanced settings) in the Realtek Audio Console control panel.
-Go to the Realtek Audio Console control panel and click Device advanced settings and make sure that "Enable jack detection when device is plugged in" is On.
-Unwelcome numbers appear when typing.
+Settings (Device advanced settings) in the Realtek Audio Console control panel.
+Go to the Realtek Audio Console control panel and click Device Unwelcome numbers appear when typing.
 Num Lock is turned ON (see "Function/Hot Key Indicators" on page 1 - 11).
-I am sliding my finger up and down on the right side of the Clickpad to scroll a Window and the Clickpad does not respond.
-There are different Clickpad versions available on this computer, and this version requires tapping/holding to scroll.
-Either tap repeatedly, or hold the finger down, at the top or bottom right of the Clickpad (depending on the scrolling direction required) to scroll the window.
+I am sliding my finger up and down on the right side of the Touchpad to scroll a Window and the Touchpad does not respond.
+There are different Touchpad versions available on this computer, and this version requires tapping/holding to scroll.
+Either tap repeatedly, or hold the finger down, at the top or bottom right of the Touchpad (depending on the scrolling direction required) to scroll the window.